-Xtalks spoke with Dr. Scott Gray-Owen, scientist in the department of molecular genetics at the University of Toronto, about the mask that deactivates the novel coronavirus.
+Xtalks spoke with Dr. Scott Gray-Owen, a scientist in the department of molecular genetics at the University of Toronto, about the mask that deactivates coronavirus.

 “The breakthrough for the company [I3 BioMedical Inc.] was they figured out a way to apply it [antimicrobial coating] to soft materials,” said Dr. Gray-Owen.

 When discussing the word “deactivate” Dr. Gray-Owen said that, “the bacteria is a cell that is alive and can be metabolically active.
 A virus is almost inert, and it doesn’t do anything outside of its target cell.
 Once it gets into the target cell, it becomes active, [as] it takes over the metabolism of the cell and starts replicating itself.
 So, the virus that you might inhale would not be alive and so that is why I kind of avoid saying that this will kill it, but it deactivates or inactivates, such that it’s no longer infectious.”

 The mask by I3 BioMedical has a coating that alters traditional masks.
 The surface of the coated mask, when tested in the lab with a mammalian cell line, showed that the cultured virus that was in contact with the treated mask surface couldn’t be recovered, even after only a few minutes.
 This means they could not find any infectious viral particles whatsoever.

 In other words, “when we say deactivated, it deactivated the virus or deactivated the viral suspension,” said Dr. Gray-Owen.